 With the frozen section located, it’s time to thaw it.
 First, turn the water off to that section of pipe.
 The expanding ice can put pressure on the pipe and create cracks or loosen connections.
 If there is damage, the ice is the only thing keeping the water from leaking, so once it’s thawed it’s going to get wet.

 The best way to thaw the pipe is using heat tape.
 It’s designed for thawing pipes by wrapping around it and delivering heat directly to the pipe.
 If you don’t have heat tape, place heat lamps around the area or use a hair dryer.
 Do not use a torch or other high heat element directly on the pipe as it could be a fire risk and burning hazard.

 After the Thaw

 Once the pipe is thawed, turn the water on and keep an eye on it.
-The leak could be large or it could be small and barely noticeable.
+There could be a large leak or even one that is barely noticeable.
 Don’t just assume everything is fine and come back occasionally.
-If it is leaking, the shut the water off once again and call a plumber.
+If it is leaking, then shut the water off once again and call a plumber.

 Ice can put so much pressure on the pipes as it expands that the pipe can burst and that is a major plumbing issue.
 The rushing water can quickly flood the basement area and cause serious damage.

 If you’re pipes are leaking or burst, call Town & Country Services right away at 815-872-2200.